imcmurray/quarkcoin-docker-node/README.md

 **Important** Once a container has been created with either option above, remember to not follow either of the options again, unless you want to clear out your wallet.

-Also, when you initial start the container keep in mind that it can also take upto 45 minutes before it's on the network and actively participating.
+Also, when you initially start the container, keep in mind that it can also take upto 45 minutes before it's on the network and actively participating.
 I think this is due to the limited amount of RAM on the virtual machines.

 Also, once you have a container running, the nice way to stop the container is to stop the Quark daemon first.
 Once Quark has been stopped them the container will automatically end since that was the only process that we told the container to execute.